 The works consist of machined wood panels and metal structures that had previously crossed continents during transport.
 Dust and dirt were deliberately preserved as live tracks of the previously use to bring their history into a natural context, giving the past and the materials own experience a value.
 At the opening night I conducted a performance, which functioned as a soundtrack in conversation with the objects: A poem paraphrasing Deleuze and Guattari´s reflections on capitalism through a Bukowski inspired personal perspective of despair.
 The sound-recording from the performance was broadcasted through the FM band during the exhibition period via industrial AM/FM electronic earmuffs available to the public.

-Contemporary Cruise Crew (CCC) is an ongoing artwork organised as a professional art-skateboard team and collective.
+Contemporary Cruise Crew (CCC); Ongoing artwork organised as a professional art-skateboard team.
 CCC was co-funded with the aim of exploring possibilities within formats outside the sphere of the white cube; Curatorial projects for construction sites and sports arenas, editions resembling gods sold in museum- and skateboard-shops, developing and conducting workshops and arranging conceptual cruises.

 CCC has created projects in collaboration with NORB (Norsk Organisasjon For Rullebrett), Lisleby Skatehall / Fredrikstad kommune, Strykejernet Art School and Fellesverkstedet in Oslo.

-September Split was an organisation and collective co-funded in 2011.
+September Split; Organisation and collective co-funded in 2011.
 September Split grew with one new member each year and focused on self-initiated activities.

 The purpose of the collective was to create an honest safe space for exchanging of ideas and to push its members to explore different formats while constructively challenge each other for personal growth within the discipline of arts.